Remote Control (game show): Grand prize round

+Syndicated version

-Syndicated Version ("Wheel of Jeopardy"): Due to copyright issues, music videos could not be used on the syndicated episodes.
+Due to copyright issues, music videos could not be used on the syndicated episodes.
 Instead, the contestant was strapped to a spinning horizontal wheel surrounded by 10 numbered television monitors and was asked 10 questions (usually about TV).
 For each question successfully answered, the contestant won a prize and the message "Grand Prize" appeared on the corresponding screen.
 The contestant had three seconds to answer each question, and could not return to passed or missed questions.
 After all questions had been asked, the wheel was allowed to slow to a stop, and if the contestant's head pointed to a screen that displayed "Grand Prize", he won the day's top prize in addition to any prizes for his correct answers.
 A contestant who correctly answered every question automatically won the grand prize.
 A similar bonus round was used on the British version.